 Any kind of “penetrate and patch” mentality is insufficient as a stand-alone security approach.
 It is much more powerful in tandem with training, design review, code review, and security testing.
 A well-structured SSI does all those things and uses penetration testing to demonstrate that all those other things generated the expected level of quality.

-Solving software security is not as easy as picking a single population to hang the security problem on.
+Solving software security is not as easy as picking a single population (software developers) to assign the security problem to.
 Ultimately, it must be coordinated by a central software security group (SSG).
 Creating an SSG is the first step when your firm is ready to tackle software security.

-Today it’s about securing the entire portfolio—the overall attack surface.
+Today it’s about securing the entire portfolio—the overall attack surface, not just high-risk applications.
 No matter whether you’re working on a small project or a huge corporate application strategy, the key to reasonable risk management is to identify and keep track of risks over time as a software project unfolds.

 There is no single silver bullet that will solve the security problem.
 Software security needs to be built in from the ground up.
-To learn how to create more secure software, visit www.synopsys.com/software.
+The Synopsys application security portfolio can help you create more secure software.